 • Entry and exit is by the South Porch only.

-• Do not enter the building if you are displaying any of the symptoms of coronavirus.
+• Please do not enter the building if you are displaying any of the symptoms of coronavirus.

-• Use the hand sanitiser provided on entry and exit to the church building, if you visit the toilet whilst in church, and before you receive Communion.
+• Please use the hand sanitiser provided on entry and exit to the church building, if you visit the toilet whilst in church, and before you receive Communion.

 • The kitchen area is closed to reduce the church building’s cleaning regime.
 For the same reason, the Children’s Corner is also closed.
 Families are encouraged to bring suitable books/toys etc for their children and have them with them on their pew.
-Whiz Kidz leaders are providing an activity pack each week for children to take away with them.
+Whiz Kidz leaders are providing an activity packs for children to take away with them.

 • You are welcome to light candles as an aid to prayer, but please use your own lighter/matches.